cyface/simplest-docker-django-example/README.md

-# simplest-docker-django-example
+# The Simplest Docker + Django Example

-The Simplest Docker + Django Example
+Bare bones Docker + Django example to help folks learn how they can work together.